krishnaji/CICDLabsHOL/README.md

 ![D24.png][24]
 ---
-Click Add doprdown and clone the enviroment.
+Click Add dropdown and clone the environment.

 ![D25.png][25]
 ---
-Name the new cloned enviroment as Production
+Name the new cloned environment as Production

 ![D26.png][26]
 ---
-Add variables  these will be refredn in Stage and Production task configuration
+Add variables.
+These will be used in Stage and Production task configuration

 ![D27.png][27]
 ---
-Add two vriables as shown below.
+Add two variables as shown below.
 Select Release as Production and Stage for respective variables.
 Note the website name is set to your app service name and stage is the Stage slot.

 ![D28.png][28]
 ---